-Many of us have sometimes felt like the little boy who bowed his head to pray and said, “Hello, is anybody up there?”
-There are times when God seems so distant.
-Even worse, there are times when He seems downright deaf are even worse.
+Many of us have experienced times when we felt like the little boy who began his prayer by saying, “Hello, is anybody up there?”
+The times when God seems distant are bad enough, but the times when He seems downright deaf are even worse.
 Those can really try your faith.

-When one of my two boys says, “Daddy, I want to talk you,” that child has my attention.
-He doesn’t have to beg or audition for it.
+When one of my two sons says, “Daddy, I want to talk you,” that child has my attention.
+He doesn’t have to beg for it.
 The mere fact that I am a loving father and want to hear whatever my child might deem worthy to discuss is all it takes.
-Well, in Matthew 7:7-11, as part of a teaching on prayer, Jesus says this:
+Okay, along those same lines, in Matthew 7:7-11, Jesus says:

-Okay, so we understand that God will not only do anything that an earthly father will do but also “how much more” than the earthly father.
-We like the sounds of that, don’t we?
-And if we stopped right there we’d have a nice little blog post.
-But we can’t stop right there.
-Do you know why?
-It’s because the title of this post is “Is Anybody Up There?” rather than “How Much More.”
+You see, not only can God do anything an earthly father can do, He can also do the “how much more” part an earthly father can’t do.
+Oh, we like the sounds of that, don’t we?
+So, I could stop right there and have a nice little blog post.
+But the problem is that the title of this post is “Is Anybody Up There?” rather than “How Much More.”

 I know what Jesus says there in Matthew 7:7-11.
 I’ve read it many times, preached from it many times, and heard it preached from many times.
-Unfortunately, though, I also know that I have sometimes felt like I was talking to the ceiling as I tried to pray.
+Unfortunately, though, I also know that on occasion I’ve felt like I was talking to the ceiling as I’ve tried to pray.
 I’ve asked and not had it given to me.
 I’ve sought and not found.
-I’ve knocked and had the owner behind the door seem out of town.
-So what do we do with such times?
+I’ve knocked and had the door stay closed.
+What do we do with such times?
 How do we explain them?
 How do we keep our faith during them?

-Let me explain it another way.
-Experts in the New Testament’s original Greek tell us that the Greek behind Christ’s words from Matthew 7:7-11 are best translated as “keep on asking,” “keep on seeking,” and “keep on knocking.”
+Coming at Christ’s promise another way, experts in the New Testament’s original Greek tell us that the Greek behind the words of Matthew 7:7-11 are best translated as “keep on asking,” “keep on seeking,” and “keep on knocking.”
 The teaching is that God doesn’t always immediately grant the giving, the finding, or the opening.
 Sometimes He only grants it after you’ve gone to Him with many, many repetitions of the same request.
-So let’s say that you are in the midst of requesting the same thing for the fifteenth time but you don’t really feel like God is hearing you.
-That’s like my son Royce hitting me with his fifteenth request to go to McDonalds.
-If I haven’t taken him for those fries by then, he might feel like he’s talking to the wall.
-But the reality of the situation will be that I’m just waiting on the best time to take him to McDonalds.
-I’m hearing the fifteenth request, just like I heard the fourteen that came before it.
-I know what I’m doing, even if Royce doesn’t understand me.

-I can’t say where all this finds you today, but maybe you’ve been praying and praying for a certain thing that God hasn’t granted yet.
-And maybe you’re wondering today, “Is anybody up there?”
+I don’t know where all this finds you today, but maybe you’ve been praying and praying for a certain thing that God hasn’t granted yet.
+So, maybe you’re wondering, “Is anybody up there?”
 Well, God had me write this post for you.
 Yes, He’s up there.
 Yes, He’s listening.
-Yes, He heard all your previous prayers.
+And, yes, He has heard all your previous prayers.
 He’s just waiting on His perfect timing to grant your request.
-Remember, if an earthly father can eventually get his kid to McDonalds, how much more can a loving, all powerful, heavenly father grant your requests?
+Remember, if an earthly father can eventually get his kid to McDonalds, how much more can a loving, omnipotent, heavenly father grant your request?